Carsano/Road2ITD/02_Learning/02_Technical_IT/Development/Front/HTML-CSS/Box Model.md

 - Padding (Space inside the box)
 - Border (Space of the border)
-- Margin (Space outside of the border) : Margin collapses `box-sizing: border-box`is likehave the box size of the border + the padding, overwritting the height and width
+- Margin (Space outside of the border) : Margin collapses `box-sizing: border-box`is keeping the height and width of the box adapting the content depending on the border and padding